dmolina/DaemonMode.jl/README.md

 The function names could conflict with the variable and function name of new files, because they are constants.
-In order to avoid any possible problem `DaemonMode` run all files in its own module to avoid any conflict of name.
+In order to avoid any possible problem `DaemonMode` run all files in its own module to avoid any conflict of names.

 Thus, if we have two files like: